 The Benefits of Befriending a Survivor

 You may feel lonely.
 That’s common.
-Not just as a survivor of childhood sexual abuse, but as a human being.
+Not just as a survivor of child sexual abuse, but as a human being.
 You may feel as though no one understands, that no one knows what you’re experiencing.
 And maybe you’re right, but maybe not.
 Perhaps you need to find a friend who is also a survivor.
 Not to say that no one else can empathize with you, but having another survivor as a friend can provide a uniquely empathetic relationship.

 Having a support system is important for anyone working to overcome past trauma.
 And while anyone (a spouse, a family member, a friend, etc.) willing to be patient and understanding can make an excellent supporter, sometimes it helps to connect with someone who’s been in the trenches, someone who knows what you’re going through on a deeply personal level.

 There are many benefits to reaching out and befriending another survivor.
 Of course, everyone is different, so not ALL survivors will make a good friend, but you should look for certain qualities in that unique type of relationship.
 Here are just a few:

 No two stories are the same, but a fellow survivor may understand what you’ve been through, and what you’re going through, in a way that few others can.
 As you take steps on your healing journey, they can cheer you on and know what a big deal every little change is.

 They're there for the good and the bad.